genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/02_create-a-new-project.md

 ```

-At this point, the seed application is created and the genx dependencies are installed.
+At this point, the seed application is created and the GenX dependencies are installed.

 Then there are more questions, which you can respond to as follows: